 Together we'll overcome the hurdles that are holding you back from making a move, whether it be fear, lack of confidence, uncertainty, or feeling overwhelmed by your options.

 Through 1:1 calls with AWA founder, Kat, we'll dive deep into all the good, the bad, and the messy aspects of life abroad, so you can make informed decisions and take the next right step.

 Now with 3 packages to choose from, find the mentorship program that best fits your needs!

 The Thing About Taipei

-There a few things to know about Taipei.
+There are a few things to know about Taipei.
 Most foreigners are here to teach English.
 You have to be a "native speaker" i.e. have an English-speaking country's passport to do that.
-Others, have been sent from their own company to Taipei to work.
+Others have been sent from their own company to Taipei to work.
 Think: Semiconductors and other industries of the sort.

 For more detailed information on what it's like living as an expat in Taiwan, you won't want to miss out on our expat guide to living in Taipei.

 If you want to get a job to move here, you can look into those or come directly.
 Finding a job here is easier because the interview is more likely to go well in-person.